1.7 - Blood Bank General Information

 CANCELLATION OF CROSSMATCH

-1. The Lab should be informed of canceled cross-matches as soon as possible.
+1. The Lab should be informed of canceled crossmatches as soon as possible.

 2. Samples used for compatibility testing must be drawn within 3 days of the transfusion.
 Day 0 is the day of draw.
 Example, specimen drawn on Monday is valid to use for any transfusion on Monday, Tuesday, Wednesday or Thursday.

-3. Cross-matched units may be held and considered available for transfusion up to the end of the specimen's life span.
+4. Cross-matched units may be held and considered available for transfusion up to the end of the specimen's life span.
 However, units may be released into the general inventory at the discretion of the Blood Bank and hence the units may be unavailable for the patient.
 Some events which necessitate units being released include:

-1. Change in patient transfusion requirements.
+a.
+Change in patient transfusion requirements.

-2. Patient's surgery is rescheduled or canceled.
+b.
+Patient's surgery is rescheduled or canceled.

-3. Inventory management.
+c.
+Inventory management.

 Once units reserved for a particular patient are released, a new order for blood products must be implemented (consult Blood Bank for specimen requirements).
+Usually, units set up on surgical patients will be held until the day after surgery unless notified by the care team that the unit is not longer needed.

 TRANSFUSION PROCEDURES